KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> q.til(10) % 3
 k('0 1 2 0 1 2 0 1 2 0')
 ```
-A notable exception occurs when the modulo operator is used for string formatting
+A notable exception occurs when the modulo operator is used for string formatting.
 ```python
 >>> "%.5f" % K(3.1415)
 '3.14150'